 In addition to their sparking effects, some fountains contain flashing effects which can cause a face or similar on the tube to light up!
-We’ve seen all manner of novelty items in recent years ranging from smiley faces (see below) to frogs and even haunted houses.
+I’ve seen all manner of novelty items in recent years ranging from smiley faces (see below) to frogs and even haunted houses.
 These are great fun and very much recommended for back garden displays if you have children in your audience.

 Strobes and blinkers